slatedocs/slate/source/index.html.md

 # Integration

 While Mux is still in development, only the Video.js player is supported.
-More players and platforms will be supported soon, including other desktop players, native SDKs for iOS and Android, and SDKs for OTT platforms.
+More players and platforms, including other desktop players, native SDKs for iOS and Android, and SDKs for OTT platforms are coming soon.

 ## Core Mux embed